lmscloud-io/mdlcode-docs/README.md

 - Autocomplete for callbacks and Behat steps.
 - Diagnostics for various issues with quick fixes.

-**This extension is currently in development; all premium features are available for free until November 2023.**

 ### Example: Hover over the string to view its value

 ![Hover Example](https://raw.githubusercontent.com/lmscloud-io/mdlcode-docs/main/docs/media/strings/strings2.png)

 This is just one instance of how MDLCode can assist you.

-For a complete list of features, refer to the [MDLCode documentation](https://github.com/lmscloud-io/mdlcode-docs/blob/main/docs/README.md).
+For a complete list of features, refer to the [MDLCode documentation](https://mdlcode.dev/docs).